Clock time: Future Continuous Tense expresses an action that will be ongoing at a particular time on a clock in the future. Another way to explain:

 Another non-ongoing action in the future (perpendicular actions is a whole lesson:)

 We’ll be watching movies when they come.
 (Note: use of a present tense for a future action – they come)

 Other means to express a point in time in the future

 It can be an event, date, time of the day etc. Anything that shows us that there is, or possibly could be a point in time or length of time, and logically, an ongoing or continuous action that could fill this period:

 Tomorrow (meaning a significant or some part of it), all day, all morning, for a few hours, from 5 to 6, during his visit, etc. etc.

 We will be watching movies all day long!

-If we don’t have such an indication of time, whether it’s a point in time or period of time, we normally can infer it from the context.
+If we don’t have such an indication of time, whether it’s a point in time or period of time, we normally can infer them from the context.

 Also on Future Continuous: